theelous3/asks/docs/source/index.rst

 Why asks?
 _________

-If you like async, but don't like the spaghetti-docs furture-laden many-looped asyncio lib, you'll probably love curio.
-If you wish you could marry curio and requests, you'll probably love asks.
+If you like async, but don't like the spaghetti-docs furture-laden many-looped asyncio lib, you'll probably love curio and trio.
+If you wish you could marry them with requests, you'll probably love asks.

 Nice libs like aiohttp suffer the side effect of uglyness due to being specifically for asyncio.
-Inspired by requests and curio, I wanted to take that lovely ultra abstraction and apply it to an async http lib to eleviate some of the pain in dealing with async http.
+Inspired by requests and the fancy new-age async libs, I wanted to take that lovely ultra abstraction and apply it to an async http lib to eleviate some of the pain in dealing with async http.

 Features